EDJNet/tidywikidatar/cran-comments.md

 0 errors | 0 warnings | 0 note

-* this fixes errors emerging in current CRAN checks and adds new features
+* fixes errors emerging in current CRAN checks and adds new features